 Steps to Pay Independent Contractors

 Paying independent contractors involves more than just transferring funds.
 To ensure compliance, avoid legal issues, and maintain a positive working relationship, it's essential to follow a structured process.
-Here's a step-by-step guide:
+For US companies hiring in Asia, this process becomes even more critical to manage compliance requirements in both the US and each contractor’s local jurisdiction.

 1. Classify the worker.